diethnis/LatexBot/README.md

 4. The bot may access any *channel* on the whitelist.
 5. The bot may not access any *channel* on the blacklist.

-Rules with larger numbers overrule the smaller ones.
+Rules with at the top of the list overrule those below.

 ### Renderer